 As a Texas VA PTSD lawyer from Gregory M. Rada, Attorney at Law knows, post-traumatic stress can develop after someone has been in a traumatic event, such as an assault, combat, or a disaster.
 Most people will have some degree of a stress reaction following a traumatic incident.
 However, if these reactions do not resolve over time and they interfere with your life, then you may have post-traumatic stress disorder (PTSD).
 If you want to know if you are eligible for disability benefits for PTSD, then do not hesitate to contact Greg for a free consultation to learn more.

 You may be eligible for veteran disability benefits if you have symptoms related to a traumatic incident.
 The stressor may have happened during your time in service, and you cannot function as well as you did before you served.
 But to be eligible for veteran disability benefits, a doctor will have to officially diagnose you with PTSD.
+You will also have to provide evidence that the traumatic stressor actually occurred.
 The VA considers a traumatic event to be any incident where you sustained a serious injury, sexual violation or assault, or were threatened with sexual assault, injury, or death.
-The type of disability benefits you may receive include health care, PTSD treatment, or payment compensation.
+The types of benefits you may receive include health care, PTSD treatment, or disability compensation.

-When meeting for an appointment, Greg will have an open and honest conversation about your individual case and your chances of being approved for PTSD veteran benefits.
-He has represented veteran disability cases with various levels and military branches.
-He is dedicated to veteran rights, and believes that they deserve so much more than they are usually offered for having sacrificed their health and life to protect our country.
-He fights to get veterans the disability rating they need to have a comfortable and tranquil life after a period of sustained chaos.
-You can expect his legal services to be unmatched, providing courteous and prompt assistance every step of the way as your claim is handled.
+When meeting for an appointment, Greg will have an open and honest conversation about your individual case and your chances of being approved for benefits for PTSD.
+He understands PTSD cases better than most because he is service-connected for PTSD himself and has been through the entire process.
+He is dedicated to his clients, and believes that they deserve so much more than they are usually offered for having sacrificed their health in service of our country.
+He fights to get veterans the disability rating they need to have a more comfortable less stressful life.
+Although money won’t cure PTSD, it will help you focus on yourself.
+You can expect his legal services to be unmatched, providing courteous and prompt assistance every step of the way.

 PTSD is a condition that comes along with a series of invasive and unsettling symptoms, such as vivid flashbacks, intrusive images or thoughts, nightmares, physical sensations (nausea, trembling, pain, sweating), intense moments of duress at real or metaphoric reminders of the trauma, and more.
-If you are a veteran and may be struggling with PTSD, know that help is here.
-There is reason to be hopeful.
+If you are a veteran and are struggling with PTSD, know that help is here.
 Contact Greg, a VA PTSD lawyer from Gregory M. Rada, Attorney at Law, as soon as possible to get the support you need.

-Being diagnosed with post-traumatic stress disorder (PTSD) is not easy, as a skilled Texas VA PTSD lawyer sees.
-Veterans trying to acclimate to civilian life after serving in the military face a long and difficult road to recovery when they find out that they are diagnosed with PTSD.
-Living with PTSD can be a daily struggle, and it can make it difficult to connect and maintain relationships with family, friends and others.
+Being diagnosed with post-traumatic stress disorder (PTSD) is not easy, as a skilled Texas VA PTSD lawyer knows.
+Veterans trying to acclimate to civilian life after serving in the military can face a long and difficult road to recovery when they find out that they are diagnosed with PTSD.
+Living with PTSD can be a daily struggle, and it can make it difficult to connect and maintain relationships with family, friends, and others.
+It can also severely impair ones ability to work and earn a living.
 PTSD is one of the disorders that can qualify a veteran to receive benefits.
-As a seasoned lawyer like one from Gregory M. Rada, Attorney At Law knows, PTSD symptoms can vary widely and they can be missed.
+As a seasoned lawyer like Gregory M. Rada, Attorney at Law, knows, PTSD symptoms can vary widely.
 Some of the most common signs and symptoms of PTSD are described below.

 Feeling constant anxiety is a frequent symptom of those who have developed PTSD after serving in the military, as a Texas VA PTSD lawyer knows.
-Many veterans struggle with anxiety because they may feel plagued by lingering thoughts and a sense of unease after going through traumatic experiences while they were on active duty.
+Many veterans struggle with anxiety because they feel plagued by lingering thoughts and a sense of unease after going through traumatic experiences while they were on active duty.
+Anxiety can also be caused by an obsession with safety, as veterans with PTSD are constantly on the lookout to prevent traumatic events from happening in civilian life.
 A veteran who experiences anxiety may struggle to get through the day without feeling worried, they can lose enjoyment in their favorite activities, or have a hard time completing everyday tasks.
-Anxiety can be relieved by therapy sessions, where a veteran can learn coping strategies and tools to better manage their anxiety symptoms.
+Anxiety can be relieved by therapy sessions, where a veteran can learn coping strategies and tools to better manage anxiety symptoms.

 Suicidal thoughts are a symptom that some veterans diagnosed with PTSD experience.
 Feeling an impulse to harm oneself is a symptom that many veterans have, and it can be triggered by specific events, comments, or experiences.
-Veterans who are at high-risk of suicide may frequently feel desire to hurt themselves as a way to combat their negative emotions.
-Veterans who are going through suicidal thoughts will require a psychological assessment and specialized mental health services so that they can be treated.
+Veterans who are at high-risk of suicide may frequently feel the desire to hurt themselves as a way to combat their negative emotions.
+Veterans who are having through suicidal thoughts should seek mental health services as soon as possible.

 If you are a veteran who has been afflicted by PTSD, you may be able to receive compensation.
 Find out if you qualify so that you can obtain benefits that you are eligible for.
 Obtain the help of a trusted Texas VA PTSD lawyer from Gregory M. Rada, Attorney At Law so that you can go through the application process with ease.